Relationship between science and religion: Scientists

 Between 1901 and 2000, 654 Nobel prize laureates belonged to 28 different religions.
 Most (65%) have identified Christianity in its various forms as their religious preference.
 Specifically on the science-related prizes, Christians have won a total of 73% of all the Chemistry, 65% in Physics, 62% in Medicine, and 54% in all Economics awards.
-Jews have won 17% of the prizes in Chemistry, 26% in Medicine, and 23% in Physics.
-Atheists, Agnostics, and Freethinkers have won 7% of the prizes in Chemistry, 9% in Medicine, and 5% in Physics.
+Jewish descent (including Jewish atheists) have won 17% of the prizes in Chemistry, 26% in Medicine, and 23% in Physics.
+Atheists, Agnostics, and Freethinkers (does not include Jewish atheists) have won 7% of the prizes in Chemistry, 9% in Medicine, and 5% in Physics.
 Muslims have won 13 prizes (three were in scientific categories).

-According to scholar Benjamin Beit-Hallahmi, between 1901-2001, about 56.5% of laureates in scientific fields were Christians, and 26% were of Jewish descent (including Jewish atheists).
+According to scholar Benjamin Beit-Hallahmi, between 1901–2001, about 57% of laureates in scientific fields were Christians, and 26% were of Jewish descent (including Jewish atheists).

 Global

 According to a global study on scientists, a significant portion of scientists around the world have religious identities, beliefs, and practices overall.
 Furthermore, the majority of scientists do not believe there is inherent conflict in being religious and a scientist and stated that "the conflict perspective on science and religion is an invention of the West" since such a view is not prevalent among most of scientists around the world.
 Instead of seeing religion and science as 'always in conflict' they rather view it through the lenses of various cultural dimensions to the relations between religion and science.
+In an international study, very few scientists stated that scientific training or knowledge played a role in any declines in personal religiosity.

+Europe

+According to a study from 2023 "30–39% of Western-European researchers identify with "some religious affiliation".
+"30–37% of scientists identify as non-believers or atheists, and an additional 10–28% as agnostic (with wide geographical differences)".